Find out why this couple moved from Singapore’s East to buy their gorgeous River Valley shophouse.

 How the business began

 The concept of an online furniture store was sparked when we found it challenging to find great-looking, high-end yet affordable furniture in Singapore that was immediately available when we moved here.
 It was brought to fruition with Ethnicraft, a reputed solid wood furniture manufacturer that produces sustainable, contemporary and high-quality furniture pieces.
-In 2012, Ethnicraft Online made its entrance into Singapore, as the first online branch of the international furniture brand.
+In 2012, Ethnicraft Online (now Soul & Tables) made its entrance into Singapore, as the first online branch of the international furniture brand.
 We offer functional, beautiful and eco-friendly solid wood furnishings, such as the contemporary teak and oak collection, the playful Universo Positivo series, vintage-inspired Mr Marius range and sophisticated Notre Monde collection.

 “We love biking along the river to Kallang Riverside, walking in the Botanic Gardens or taking a short break to Bali.”